Bastian-Lahrmann/MobAppEx-2021/README.md

 6: You are good to go!

-To scan tags you need to press the button >SCAN< first, then hold phone near tags - et voilà!
+To scan tags you need to press the button >Scan< first, then hold phone near tags - et voilà!